-Think this island is too small to go on any dating adventures?
-We've done the brainstorming for you, and have rounded up 50 great playful and adventurous dates for you to go on.
+Think this island is too small to go on any dating adventures you don't already know about?
+We've done the brainstorming for you, and have rounded up 50 great playful and adventurous dates.
 Because this is Singapore (and we are HungryGoWhere), we've made sure all of them include access to food and drink – so neither of you will go hungry.
 Now go forth, date, and love.

 Image 2 of 55 | Image credits: HungryGoWhere